-What needs to be installed in order to compile the AutoProtect kernel module for Symantec AntiVirus for Linux (SAVFL), and what steps need to be followed?
+You want to know how to compile the Auto-Protect kernel module for Symantec AntiVirus for Linux (SAVFL), and any additional steps that need to be followed.

 This guide assumes you already have the SAV and SAVAP packages installed on your system, and are needing to compile the kernel modules for your system to enable AutoProtect for a kernel version that is not supported by the pre-compiled modules.
 It is also assumed that you have the ap-kernelmodule file but have not uncompressed it yet.
 The ap-kernelmodule file is located in the downloaded SAVFL file (Example sav-linux-1.0.10-26.tar.gz).

 You must install gcc and the linux kernel source for the linux kernel you want to build the AutoProtect modules for.
 The table below contains what packages to install for your distribution in addition to the gcc package.

 |Distro||Kernel Package to install||Special Build Command|